itfanr/ros2-wiki/Intra-Process-Communication.md

   rclcpp::init(argc, argv);
   rclcpp::executors::SingleThreadedExecutor executor;

-  // Create a simple loop by connecting the in and out topics of two IncrementerPipes.
+  // Create a simple loop by connecting the in and out topics of two IncrementerPipe's.
   // The expectation is that the address of the message being passed between them never changes. auto pipe1 = std::make_shared<IncrementerPipe>("pipe1", "topic1", "topic2");
   auto pipe2 = std::make_shared<IncrementerPipe>("pipe2", "topic2", "topic1");
-  rclcpp::sleep_for(1_s);  // Wait for subscriptions to be established to avoid race conditions.
+  rclcpp::sleep_for(1s);  // Wait for subscriptions to be established to avoid race conditions.
   // Publish the first message (kicking off the cycle). std::unique_ptr<std_msgs::msg::Int32> msg(new std_msgs::msg::Int32());
   msg->data = 42;